 What is changing?

-The Worker Protection (Amendment of Equality Act 2010) Act 2023 will introduce a new duty on employers to take 'reasonable steps' to prevent sexual harassment of their employees in the course of their employment.
+The Worker Protection (Amendment of Equality Act 2010) Act 2023 introduces a new duty on employers to take 'reasonable steps' to prevent sexual harassment of their employees in the course of their employment.

 Employment tribunals will have the power to uplift compensation by up to 25% where an employee succeeds in a claim for sexual harassment and the employer is found to have breached the new duty.
-The Equality and Human Rights Commission ('EHRC') will also be able to take enforcement action.
+The Equality and Human Rights Commission ('EHRC') will also be able to conduct investigations and take enforcement action.
+There is, therefore, both a reputational and financial risk in failing to comply with the new preventative duty.

 What is not changing?